 Make your holiday home stand out.
 Take time to style it and present it beautifully.
 Use home staging techniques which means minimum spend for maximum impact.
 (Have I mentioned yet that I’m a home stager? 😉).
 Then get some professional images taken.
 You will use these all the time on your website and across your social media, showcasing your holiday home in the best possible way.

 4. Talking around your topic

 By this I mean that if guests choose you because you’re near the coast, make the coast a social media topic.
 Think outside the box and talk all aspects of the coast; from wildlife to walks, it’s past, folklore, festivals, even to coastal erosion.

 The same goes for gardening, cycling or walking.
 Whatever interests your guests may have and are relevant to why they’d book a stay with you, talk this topic in your social media posts.

 You must be seen – in all parts of your marketing.
 Often I see holiday home owners set up their social media and they are then nowhere to be seen.
 Don’t hide behind a logo, or your website or your social media accounts.
 Be you in your social media; you’re not a faceless listing on a big listing site.
 You’re on social media to take direct bookings, person to person.

 Interact, talk, engage as you.
 You are part of what makes your holiday home special.
 And special is what we’re looking to be.
 Sign off your posts with your name, ensure your profile picture is of you and included images and video of you in your marketing.

 There you have it, 5 things holiday home owners have to think about in their social media marketing.
 And then implement them!
 And that maybe where you’re not struggling?

 Does this all make sense but you’re wondering how to put these things into practice?

 Do you need to be shown how to maximise your social media account set up first?
+Or maybe want more social media followers?
 And you want ideas and plans for content?
 Plus you need social media time management help, as your job as a holiday home owner isn’t just doing social media!